tsoutsman/memorage/README.md

 </p>

 **Memorage** is a peer to peer backup service.
-Set up with a friend to store backups on each other's computer.
-Backups are automatic and encrypted.
+Set up with a friend to store automatic and encrypted backups on each other's computer.

-### Installation
+## Installation

 **Memorage** must be built from source using the nightly Rust toolchain:
 ```bash